 Because of major treatment advances, more than 80 percent of children with cancer now survive five years or more.
 Still, cancer is the second leading cause of death in children younger than 15 years old, after accidents.

 Cancers in children are sometimes hard to recognize because common illnesses or everyday bumps and bruises can mask the early warning signs.
-As National Childhood Cancer Awareness month comes to a close, take a closer look at the top five cancers found in children and the warning signs for each.
+Take a closer look at the top five cancers found in children and the warning signs for each.

 Acute Lymphoblastic Leukemia (ALL)

 The most common childhood cancer, Acute Lymphoblastic Leukemia accounts for about 34 percent of all cancers in children.
 ALL typically occurs between the ages of 2 and 4, and is more common in males than females.
 Leukemia begins in bone marrow and spreads to the blood, and can then spread to the organs.
 Three out of four childhood leukemia cases are ALL.

 Brain tumors and other nervous system tumors make up about 27 percent of childhood cancers.
 There are many types of brain tumors and the treatment and outlook for each is different.
 Most brain tumors in children start in the lower parts of the brain, such as the cerebellum or brain stem.
 Although brain tumors are typically different in children as opposed to adults, many of the symptoms remain the same.

 - Frequent vomiting

 Neuroblastoma arises from immature nerve cells in infants and young children.
 Primarily found in children younger than 5, this disease often begins in the adrenal glands and makes up 7 percent of childhood cancers in the US.
 It’s more common in males than females, and only 1-2 percent of children with this disease have a family history of it.]